behan101/OT-asset-inventory/OpenPLC-Deployment.md

 # Step 1: Install Ubuntu 22.04 LTS on the OT VM

 A headless (no-GUI) installation of **Ubuntu Server 22.04 LTS** was used for the OT VM.
 All tooling and scripts below assume this environment.
+When creating a user and password, I highly recommend a strong password since the server will be exposed to the internet.
+Be sure to write down or save your username and password.

 ---